softwareguru/airflowsummit-website/content/speakers/pierre-jeambrun/_index.md

 title: "Pierre Jeambrun"
 date: 2023-08-03T02:07:29-06:00
 images:
- - /images/speakers/pierre-jeambrun.jpg
+ - /images/speakers/pierre-jeambrun.png
-designation : Airflow PMC member & Committer
+designation : Airflow PMC member & Committer | Freelance Software Engineer
 twitter:
 linkedin: https://www.linkedin.com/in/pierre-jeambrun/
 events:
  - 2023
+ - 2025
+featured: true
 ---

 Pierre is a freelance full stack software engineer with a focus on web development.
 He is also familiar with data pipeline conception, infrastructure and machine learning.
 From deep learning engineer to CTO of a startup, he gathered a wide set of skills.